Springer, Altuve homer to keep Astros alive in ALCS

 “I knew it was a homer.
 I was able to hit a high fastball there.
 It’s a tight line, so I’m happy that it stayed fair,” Springer said.

-It was the third of the postseason for Springer, the MVP of the 2017 World Series.
+It was the third home run of the postseason for Springer, the MVP of the 2017 World Series.

-It was the fifth of the postseason for Arozarena, who homered in each of the first three games against the Yankees and then connected in the ALCS opener.
+It was the fifth of these playoffs for Arozarena, who homered in each of the first three games against the Yankees and then connected in the ALCS opener.

 THE VILLAINS